Swallowtail23/mtgc/README.md

 ## What is this? ##

-This is a 'host your own' MtG site, designed for personal hosting.
+This is a 'host your own' MtG collection-tracking website application for personal hosting.

 NOTE: It is a work in progress, with varying levels of maturity of code in PHP, HTML, CSS, Javascript and MySQL reflecting my development journey across several years.